+Water, Water, Every Where — And Now Scientists Know Where It Came From

-Water, Water, Every Where—And Now Scientists Know Where It Came From
+Water, Water, Every Where — And Now Scientists Know Where It Came From

-Water on Earth is omnipresent and essential for life as we know it, and yet scientists remain a bit baffled about where all of this water actually came from: was it present when the planet formed, or did the planet form dry and only later get its water from impacts with water-rich objects like comets?
+Water on Earth is omnipresent and essential for life as we know it, and yet scientists remain a bit baffled about where all of this water came from: Was it present when the planet formed, or did the planet form dry and only later get its water from impacts with water-rich objects such as comets?

 A new study in the journal Science suggests that the Earth likely got a lot of its precious water from the original materials that built the planet, instead of having water arrive later from afar.

 The researchers who did this study went looking for signs of water in a rare kind of meteorite.
-Only about 2 percent of the meteorites found on Earth are so-called "enstatite chondrite" meteorites.
-Their chemical makeup suggests that they're very close to the kind of primordial stuff that glommed together and produced our planet 4.5 billion years ago.
+Only about 2% of the meteorites found on Earth are so-called enstatite chondrite meteorites.
+Their chemical makeup suggests they're close to the kind of primordial stuff that glommed together and produced our planet 4.5 billion years ago.

 You wouldn't necessarily know how special these meteorites are at first glance.
-"It's a bit like a gray rock," says Laurette Piani, a researcher in France who works at the Centre de Recherches Pétrographiques et Géochimiques (CRPG).
+"It's a bit like a gray rock," says Laurette Piani, a researcher in France at the Centre de Recherches Pétrographiques et Géochimiques.

-What she wanted to know about these rocks is how much hydrogen was in there--because that's what could produce water.
+What she wanted to know about these rocks is how much hydrogen was in there — because that's what could produce water.

-Compared to planets like Jupiter and Saturn, the Earth formed close to the Sun.
+Compared with planets such as Jupiter and Saturn, the Earth formed close to the sun.
 Scientists have long thought that the temperatures must have been hot enough to prevent any water from being in the form of ice.
 That means there would be no ice to join with the swirling bits of rock and dust that were smashing into each other and slowly building up the young Earth.

 If this is all true, our home planet must have been watered later on, perhaps when it got hit by icy comets or meteorites with water-rich minerals coming from farther out in the solar system.